swm8023/com.unity.ide.vscode/README.md

 - Follow the existing coding conventions and style.
 - Provide a clear description of your changes in your pull request.
 - Ensure your changes are compatible with the current API compatibility level support mentioned in the README.
-- Submit your pull request to the develop branch.
+- Submit your pull request to the default branch.

 We appreciate all contributions to com.tsk.ide.vscode!